zwin-project/zwin.dev/content/getting_started/installation/en.md

 # Optional
 $ sudo apt-get install weston
 $ sudo apt-get install google-chrome-stable
-# If apt-get does not work, you can also download Chrome from
+# If apt-get does not work, you can download Chrome from
 # https://www.google.com/chrome/?platform=linux
+# or install chromium instead.
 ```

 ### Arch Linux